So you’re sitting at home and enjoying a Netflix binge with no intention to go outside. Do you still need to wear sunscreen?

 (800) USC-CARE (800-872-2273)

-“Unfortunately, there is a lot of misinformation out there about the use of sunscreen, leading individuals to avoid its use,” according to Ashley Wysong, MD, MS, assistant professor of clinical dermatology at the Keck School of Medicine of USC and director of Mohs (a new surgical technique) and dermatologic surgery at USC Dermatology of Keck Medicine of USC.
+“Unfortunately, there is a lot of misinformation out there about the use of sunscreen, leading individuals to avoid its use,” according to Maria Ochoa, MD, associate professor of clinical dermatology at the Keck School of Medicine of USC and dermatologist at USC Dermatology of Keck Medicine of USC.

-Indeed, “sunscreen is one of the most important tools in preventing skin cancer,” Dr. Wysong states.
+Indeed, “sunscreen is one of the most important tools in preventing skin cancer,” Dr. Ochoa states.

 So if your desk or prime TV-watching spot is next to a window, chances are you’re getting bombarded with UVB rays.
 And it’s not just indoors that you have to be vigilant: It’s in your cars too.
 Studies have shown that, in the United States, sun damage is significantly worse on the left side of the face and left arm than it is on the right side.